michaelholm/Lunchynski/README.md

 # Lunchynski
-Work in progress lunch bot built upon the Slack BotKit framework.
+Work in progress.
+A lunch bot built upon the Slack BotKit framework.

+Roughed out to get "feet wet" with the BotKit framework.
+This repo will benefit from plenty of refactoring.